-During the study, it was found that abduction and flexion of the right and left shoulder joints were within the normal range (180°), flexion (30°), extension (180°) in the elbow joint were normal, the spasticity in the biceps muscles R2 - R1 = 20° (S); R2 - $R1 = 15^{\circ}$ (D), normal pronation, significant limitation of supination 50° (D), 55° (S); the presence of spasticity in the muscles R2 - R1 = 15° (D), R2 - R1 = 15° (S); dorsiflexion (100°) and extension (105°) were normal, showing a significant increase in muscle tone, difficulty in active movements, the presence of flexor-pronator synkinesis, which occurs when the muscles of the pronators of the forearm are activated, which manifests in voluntary flexion of the arm in the elbow joint by additional movement - pronation of the forearm.
+During the study, it was found that abduction and flexion of the right and left shoulder joints were within the normal range (180°) , flexion (30°) , extension (180°) in the

+$R1 = 15^{\circ}$ (S); dorsiflexion (100°) and extension (105°) were normal, showing a significant increase in muscle tone, difficulty in active movements, the presence of flexor-pronator synkinesis, which occurs when the muscles of the pronators of the forearm are activated, which manifests in voluntary flexion of the arm in the elbow joint by additional movement - pronation of the forearm.

 Flexion of the hip joint was normal, the presence of slight contraction in the iliopsoas muscle (Thomas test (D 30°), (S 25°)), moderately limited abduction of the joint (D 20°), (S 20°) with straightened legs.
 There was a grade 3 catch symptom (clonic movements for less than 10 seconds while maintaining pressure on the joint); R2-R1 = 10° (D), R2 - R1 = 15° (S).
 With the legs bent in the hip and knee joints, the "catch" symptom was much less pronounced - 2 degree.
-This shows the presence of spasticity in the posterior thigh muscle group (biceps, semi-membranous and semitendinous).
+This shows the presence of spasticity in the posterior thigh muscle group (biceps, semi-membranous and semi-tendinous).